plthibeault/ticketmaster-api-staging.github.io/products-and-docs/apis/discovery/index.md

 <p><strong>Method:</strong> GET.
 Authentication required.
 Returns all the images for an event by ID.
-If an event does not have an image for a supported resolution, the event’s major category image will be returned instead.</p>
+If an event does not have an image for a supported resolution, the event’s classification image will be returned instead.</p>

 <p class="code red">discovery/{version}/events/{id}/images.{format}</p>